scalableminds/styleguide/coffeescript.md

 ## require
 * No Javascript file should be used other than with requireJS.
-* External libraies might need to be shimed.
+* External libraries might need to be shimed.